 For your darling girl, you can stick to the satin bow flared princess gown with a matching headband or tiara.
 An over-sized bow princess dress is one cutesy option if she is twinning with a bride or bridesmaids.
 To go for an understated and classic style, think replicating Kate Middleton’s long sleeves lace applique wedding dress for your little gal.
 Vintage and very very 40’s.

 From finding that Easter egg to playing a Yoda in elongated ears Star Wars costume, kids holiday outfit hold a key for happiness and fun.
 Unlike a formal dinner or annual day celebration where even the kid’s outfit gets “dress-coded” holiday dressing is vibrant and fun.
 It comes with a “dress as you please” tag.

 Dress your kids in colorful clothes.
 No, not the clownish way, but in happy yellow, tangerine shades.
+Plenty of options are available for fun baby boy party wear dresses or girls special occasion dresses for such events.
 Let your kid have a “mud time” with his little friends in a classic red tee and denims.
 Dungarees, rompers or cotton pants with a holiday applique like Christmas tree or Grinch is a winning choice.

 A Lolita style dress with a peter-pan collar or classic country plaid pattern skirt, your little girl will be the talk of the table while you slice that turkey.

 Check out busy mama Chloe’s blog on the finest choice for dressing up her daughter in a tulle party dress for a wedding, the dress is dreamy and enriched with flower details...